Competitor ComparisonStanleyLinkedInHead of Content

 Founder, Griot

 Quick Answer: Stanley is an AI LinkedIn content coach — it polishes rough drafts, sends analytics breakdowns, and helps you improve your writing.
-Griot is a data infrastructure layer — it continuously ingests your content across platforms, structures it, and serves it to any AI tool so the output sounds like you instead of a generic professional writer.
+Griot is a head of content in your pocket — a $500 one-time setup where Austin works with you 1-on-1 to connect your sources, build your context layer, and get your AI tools producing content that sounds like you instead of a generic professional writer.
 If Stanley is the coaching layer, Griot is the foundation that coaching sits on top of.
 Most people miss that the foundation is where the real problem lives.

 Stanley launched through Stan Store and hit $1M in revenue fast.
 Real product, real demand.
 LinkedIn creators want better content, and Stanley gives them direct tools to get there.